-Feedback from the tracking process suggests that relatively high rates of refusals in Peru compared with the other countries was in some cases linked to poor community understanding of the study's purpose.
-A member of the Peru team reflected that not enough work had been done in the first round of the survey to avoid giving the impression that the study was a project from which respondents would gain direct benefit.
-The same researcher also attributed the relatively high attrition rate to family break-ups, and to a relatively empowered urban population who did not face cultural barriers in refusing to continue participating if they chose not to.
+Feedback from the tracking process suggests that the relatively high rate of refusals in Peru compared with the other countries was in some cases linked to poor community understanding of the study's purpose.
+A member of the Peru team reflected that not enough work had been done in the first survey round to avoid giving the impression that the study was a project from which respondents would gain direct benefit.
+The researcher also attributed the relatively high attrition rate to family break-ups, and to a relatively empowered urban population who did not face cultural barriers in refusing to continue participating if they chose not to.

 Child death accounts for a significant proportion of attrition, especially in Ethiopia, which is to be expected.
-In particular, the younger cohort can be expected to experience higher death rates than the older cohort.
+In particular, the Younger Cohort can be expected to experience higher death rates than the Older Cohort.
 Attrition rates become more similar across cohorts when child deaths are excluded.
-Table 2 shows attrition rates excluding deaths for the younger and older cohorts across all three survey rounds.
+Table 2 shows attrition rates excluding deaths for the Younger and Older Cohorts across all three survey rounds.
 It illustrates both wave non-response and similar levels of attrition across the two cohorts once deaths have been excluded.

 Table 2.
-Attrition as % of whole sample, excluding deaths
+Attrition as a percentage of the whole sample, excluding deaths

-Round 1 to 2 Round 2 to 3 Round 1 to 3
+Round 1 to 2 Round 2 to 3 Round 3 to 4 Round 1 to 4

-Older Cohort 1.8 1.2 3
+Older Cohort 1.8 1.2 5.4 8.2

-Younger Cohort 1.9 0.8 2.7
+Younger Cohort 1.9 0.8 0.9 3.6

-Both Cohorts 1.9 1.0 2.8
+Both cohorts 1.9 1.0 2.3 5.1

 Attrition bias arises when sample attrition is non-random.
-Attrition between Round 1 and Round 2 has been assessed for attrition bias using two attrition probit tests, statistical processes which search for patterns in outcome variables and household characteristics of attriting households (Outes Leon and Dercon 2008).
+Attrition between Round 1 and Round 2 has been assessed for attrition bias using two attrition probit tests, statistical processes which search for patterns in outcome variables and household characteristics of attrition households (Outes-Leon and Dercon 2008).
 This analysis showed that there were some non-random patterns across most countries:

-- child deaths correlated with households in lower wealth index, and in rural areas - refusing and untraceable households were mostly at the higher end of the wealth index - untraceable households were more likely to be in urban areas.
+- child deaths correlated with households in lower wealth index, and in rural areas - refusing and untraceable households were mostly at the higher end of the wealth index - untraceable households were more likely to be in urban areas